halocxent/whitelistbot/README.md

 # whitelistbot
 this is the first version that i make i will update it 👍
+# if u have any suggestion or improve feel free to fork

 How to use?
 1. go make account in [supabase](https://supabase.com/)